A beginner’s guide to: Starlight kayaking on Ireland’s glow-in-the-dark lake

 The stuff of fairytales

-This sparkly display of nature’s wizardry is like something you’d see in an Avatar movie, or at very least on a New Zealand postcard.
+This sparkly display of nature’s wizardry is like something you’d see in an Avatar movie, or at the very least on a New Zealand postcard.
 It’s certainly not what you’d expect to find in Skibbereen, that’s for sure.
 In fact, so magical is this lake and its glowing water that I cannot fathom why it never got a single mention in Irish folklore throughout the ages.
 Surely an actual glow-in-the-dark lake would provide some solid subject matter for bedtime stories?
 And in this age of mass information and social media, how has news of Lough Hyne’s magic failed to spread like wildfire?

-Lough Hyne is something that every Irish citizen should get the chance to enjoy; a natural treasure that deserves so much more attention that it has received up to this point.
+Lough Hyne is something that every Irish citizen should get the chance to enjoy; a natural treasure that deserves so much more attention than it has received up to this point.
 With that in mind, the next time you find yourself in need of a weekend break, I suggest you drive down to Cork and enjoy the magic of this bioluminescent lake.